Branding

 Is Debranding the New Branding?

 In 2018, Weightwatchers did something drastic.
-To the mockery, and admittedly, bewilderment, of others - they opted to remove the word “weight” from their name and present themselves as WW.
-That’s right.
+To the mockery, and admittedly, bewilderment, of others - they opted to remove the word weight from their name and present themselves as WW.
+That's right.
 WW.

 The move was not met with perhaps the gushing reception they expected.
-Critics were quick to note that “WW has twice the syllables of Weight Watchers and ‘double u, double u’ may not be the best messaging for a wellness brand” whilst confusion reigned throughout their customers - most of whom still refer to them as “weightwatchers”.
+Critics noted that WW has twice the syllables of Weight Watchers and double u, double u may not be the best messaging for a wellness brand, whilst confusion reigned throughout their customers - most of whom still refer to them as weightwatchers.

 But where did Weightwatchers go wrong?
+By trying debranding.

 What is Debranding?

-However since Coca Cola successfully deployed a debranding strategy in 2013 and boasted of notable results including a 7% increase in consumption, and an 870% increase in traffic to its website, many multinational companies have attempted to hop on the bandwagon.
+However, since Coca-Cola successfully deployed a debranding strategy in 2013 - boasting a 7% increase in consumption and an 870% increase in traffic to its website - many multinational companies have attempted to hop on the bandwagon.
 Most of them, unfortunately, have fallen right back off.
+The reason?
+The debranding problem.

 The Debranding Problem